DHMPROG/PaintCraft/README.md

 ---

-## 📖 Description
+## Description

 PaintCraft adds a fully interactive painting system to Minecraft.
-Craft an easel, place a blank canvas on it, open the painting GUI, create your pixel-art masterpiece, and hang your unique painting on any wall — it persists across server restarts!
+Craft an easel, place a blank canvas on it, open the painting GUI, create your pixel-art masterpiece, and hang your unique painting on any wall.
+Paintings persist across server restarts.

 ### Features

 - **Easel** — a placeable block that holds a canvas for painting
 - **Blank Canvas** — craftable item that goes on the easel
 - **Painter's Palette** — the tool used to open the painting GUI
-- **Custom Paintings** — 16×16 pixel-art paintings stored in NBT, placeable on walls
+- **Custom Paintings** — 16x16 pixel-art paintings stored in NBT, placeable on walls
-- **Full multiplayer support** — painting data synced client ↔ server
+- **Multiplayer support** — painting data synced client to server
 - **Persistent** — paintings survive world saves and server restarts

 ---

-## 🖼️ Screenshots
+## Screenshots

-> *Screenshots coming soon — build the mod and start painting!*
+*Screenshots coming soon.*

 | Easel in world | Painting GUI | Wall painting |
 |:-:|:-:|:-:|